drkrillo/docs/creator/sdk7/projects/scene-metadata.md

   }
 ```

 The `base` field defines which parcel to consider the base parcel.
 If your scene has a single parcel, the base should be that parcel.
 If your scene has multiple parcels, the base should be the bottom-left (South-West) parcel.
-All entity positions will be measured in reference to the South-West corner of this parcel.
+All entity positions are measured relative to the South-West corner of this parcel.

 To display multiple parcels in the scene preview, list as many parcels as you intend to use.
-They don't need to be the exact parcels you'll deploy to, but they should all be adjacent and arranged in the same way in relation to each other.
+They don't need to be the exact parcels you'll deploy to, but they should all be adjacent and arranged in the same relative positions.

 ```json
  "scene": {